 Things to Know before going on the trek to Nar Phu Valley

 The Nar Phu Valley trek is hidden gems in Annapurna Region.
-Though it is an adventure trek and features views the same as Annapurna Circuit Trek, it is underrated.
-But those who want to explore this trail, they should have some information about Nar Phu.
+Though it is an adventure trek and features views the same as Annapurna Circuit Trek, it is an underrated trail in Nepal.

-It should know the trekkers that upon visiting Nar Phu Valley , they will not get only specaulture mountain views but also ancient tibetan budhhist culture too.
-Not only that diverse flora and fauna, explore the Himlung Base Camp, Nar Village, Phu Village, and Kang La Pass are main attractions of the trek.
+It should know the trekkers that upon visiting Nar Phu Valley, they will not get only MAGICAL mountain views but also ancient Tibetan Buddhist culture too.
+Nonetheless, diverse flora and fauna, explore the Himlung Base Camp, Nar Village, Phu Village, and Kang La Pass are the main attractions of this trekking.

-To get into the beautiful Nar Phu Valley, trekkers should have a trekking permit to enter.
-There are 3 types of trekking permits needed to visit Nar Phu.
+There are 3 types of trekking permits are needed to visit Nar Phu.

 A).
 Annapurna Conservation Area Permit(ACAP)

-Since Nar Phu Valley treks lie in Annapurna Conservation Area, ACAP permits are needed and cost 30 USD.
+Since Nar Phu Valley treks lie in Annapurna Region, the ACAP permit is needed and costs 30 USD.

 B).
 Nar & Phu Valley Restricted Area (NRA) Permit